pretix/pretix-docs/docs/guides/resources-and-scheduling.md

 Your resource type "conference room" now has the "Projector" property which can be `1080p`, `720p`, or `None`.

 If you are using the properties feature to keep track of guides, you could create properties such as language skills, expertise, or target audiences.

+### Creating a product for scheduling

+Navigate to :Navpath:Your event series → :fa3-ticket:Products: and create or edit a personalized admission product.
+Do **not** add the product to any quotas.
+Open the :btn:Requirements: tab.